duckdb/duckdb-web/_posts/2024-11-22-runtime-extensible-parsers.md

 Overall, we can observe a ca. 10 times slowdown in parsing performance when using the `cpp-libpeg` parser.
 However, it should be noted that the *absolute duration* of those two processes is still tiny; at least for analytical queries, sub-millisecond parsing time is more than acceptable as parsing still only accounts for a tiny fraction of overall query processing time.
 Furthermore, there are still ample optimization opportunities in the experimental parsers we created using an off-the-shelf PEG library.
 For example, the library makes heavy use of recursive function calls, which can be optimized e.g., by using a loop abstraction.

-In the following, we present some experiments in extending the prototype parser with support for new statements, entirely new syntax and with improvements in error messages:
+In the following, we present some experiments in extending the prototype parser with support for new statements, entirely new syntax and with improvements in error messages.

 #### Adding the `UNPIVOT` Statement

 Let's assume we would want to add a new top-level `UNPIVOT` statement to turn columns into rows to a SQL dialect. `UNPIVOT` should work on the same level as e.g., `SELECT`, for example to unpivot a table `t1` on a specific list of columns or all columns (`*`), we would like to be able to write:

 ```sql
 UNPIVOT t1 ON (c1, c2, c3);
 UNPIVOT t1 ON (*);